2ndQuadrant/pglogical/README.md

   write them to a table to be replicated and applied on the other end; or
 * doing DDL management via tools that synchronize DDL on all nodes

+### Postgres-XL support

+Postgres-XL is only supported as subsriber (cannot be a provider).
+Also for workloads with many small transactions the performance of replication may suffer due to increased write latency.
+On the other hand large insert (or bulkcopy) transactions are heavily optimized to work very fast with Postgres-XL.

+The `pglogical.conflict_resolution` setting defaults can only be set to `error` on Postgres-XL.

 ## How does pglogical differ from BDR?

 `pglogical` is based on technology developed for BDR and shares some code with